FlipperFlopper99/TabMask/README.md

 <h2 align="center">Issues I'm aware of</h2>

 These are issues I'm aware of, __please do not report them to me unless you have a fix__.
-Issues with a * next to it I know how to fix, but I don't know how to impliment it correctly.
+Issues with a * next to them I know how to fix, but I don't know how to implement it correctly.

 - *Google Clasroom preset may not work on all sites
 - *McGraw-Hill preset may not work on all sites